777MW/TwilightToggle-Background-Service/README.md

 ## 🛠️ Development

 Want to contribute?
-Amazing! 🎉 We would love to see your contributions.
-Please feel free to open a PR.
+Amazing!
+Please submit your contributions by opening a PR.

 ## 💼 License